What Is The Noom Diet & Will It Help You Lose Weight?

 Advertisement

 Also worth nothing: Noom costs money.
-Right now, you can purchase the monthly plan for $59, or an annual plan for $199.
+Right now, you can purchase the monthly plan for $59 USD, or an annual plan for $199 USD.
 If you're only using the app for tracking purposes, you may be better off going with something free, such as MyFitnessPal.

 At its core, Noom is a weight loss app, not a wellness app.
 And increasingly, people are realizing that a number on a scale does not equate good health or happiness.